 In this blog, we explore how longer commute times impact your insurance, alternative methods of travel, and statistics around commuting that will surprise you!

 Your driving habits play an important role in calculating your car insurance costs.
-The more time you spend commuting, there is a higher chance of an accident, thus higher premiums.
+The more time you spend commuting, the higher the chance of an accident, thus higher premiums.
 When you are getting a quote, the advisor will likely ask how many kilometres you drive daily, weekly, and/or monthly.
 Depending on where you live, where you drive, and your driving habits, you could see a higher policy with a longer commute time.

 State | Average commute time (in minutes) |